PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 ## Summary of requirements

-The requirements for the CVA6 platform are captured in ...
+The requirements for the CVA6 platform are captured in (link TBD).

 ## Explanation of why OpenHW should do this project